hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/finish.md

 ## Lessons Learned ##

-You have learn:
+With these steps you have learned:

-- How Jobs are defined and work in Kubernetes
+- how Jobs are defined and work in Kubernetes,
-- How Kubernetes resilience recovers failed jobs.
+- how Kubernetes resilience recovers failed jobs,
-- How Job can serially or in parallel
+- how Job can serially or in parallel,
-- Why it's more efficient to run Jobs in parallel
+- why it's more efficient to run Jobs in parallel,
-- How Jobs can process a work queue
+- how Jobs can process a work queue.

 ## References ##